Vlhova wins in Sweden to reignite World Cup charge

 The Slovak enjoyed a 1.24sec win over Italy's Marta Bassino while American star Mikaela Shiffrin was 1.70sec off the pace after the second run.

+Olympic giant slalom champion Sara Hector failed to finish the second run.

-Vlhova is now 77 points behind Shiffrin in the general classification ahead of a slalom run at the same venue on Saturday.
+Vlhova is now 77 points behind Shiffrin in the general classification ahead of a World Cup slalom at the same venue on Saturday.

 © 2022 AFP